The Trickster of Seville and the Stone Guest: Act Three

 At the Alcázar, the King and Don Diego, Don Juan's father, discuss the impending marriage to Isabela, as well as the newly arranged marriage between Mota and Doña Ana.
 Octavio then arrives and asks the King for permission to duel with Don Juan, and tells the truth of what has happened to Isabela to Diego, who was until now unaware of this particular misdeed of his son.
 The King and Diego leave, and Aminta appears, looking for Don Juan since she thinks he is now her husband.
 Octavio takes her to the king so that she can tell him her story.

 In the churchyard, Don Juan tells Catalinón about how lovely Isabela looks and how they are to be married in a few hours.
 The ghost of Gonzalo appears again, and he sets out a table on the cover of a tomb.
 He serves a meal of vipers and scorpions, which Juan bravely eats.
 At the end of the meal, Gonzalo grabs Don Juan by the wrist, striking him dead.
 In a clap of thunder, the ghost, the tomb, and Don Juan disappear, leaving only Catalinón, who runs away in terror.

-At the Alcazar, every single character who has been wronged by Don Juan is complaining to the King, when Catalinón enters and announces the strange story of Don Juan's death.
+At the Alcázar, every single character who has been wronged by Don Juan is complaining to the King, when Catalinón enters and announces the strange story of Don Juan's death.
 All the women who have claim to Don Juan as their husband are declared widows, and Catalinón admits that Ana escaped from Don Juan before he could dishonor her.
 Mota plans to marry Ana, Octavio chooses to marry Isabela, Tisbea is free to marry again if she chooses, and Batricio and Aminta go back home.